Aroagm/TFM_HouseholdConsumptions/README.md

 also check the https://ec.europa.eu/eurostat/statistics-explained/index.php?title=File:Electricity_prices,_First_semester_of_2016-2018_(EUR_per_kWh).png
 Based on the spanish market a correction factor will be used.
 Nowadays the differences between the market price and the consumer price can be seen in the system operator website:
 ## 3. Methodology
+This is the final project for the Kschool Data Science Master so to I decided to work with different languages to practise as much as possible.
+This is the main reason for

+For price the number is double in household_data

 Select year 2016 which is a complete year of data.
 Also only the
 ## 4. Results and conclusions